networktocode/netscaler-ansible/README.md

 ```
 $ cd /home/ntc/projects
 $ git clone https://github.com/networktocode/netscaler-ansible.git
-$ cd netscaler-ansible

 ```

 As a quick test and sanity-check use `ansible-doc` on one of the modules before trying to use them in a playbook.
 For example, try this:
 ```
 $ ansible-doc netscaler_save_config

 ```

 If that works, Ansible can find the modules and you can proceed to installing the dependencies below.

 ## Install Dependencies
 All of the dependencies can be installed using the requirements.txt file that comes with the modules.
+Move to the new netscaler-ansible directory and use pip to install them.
 ```
+$ cd netscaler-ansible
 $ pip install -r requirements.txt

 ```